codeadoodle/codeadoodle.github.io/_posts/2015-08-20-replacing-dreamweaver-template-with-jekyll.md

 ```

-You can also include another _html_ files as part of the template if they are placed in jekyll's `_includes` folder, e.g.  _navbar.html_.
-This is useful to make your template code more readable and manageable.
+You can also include another _html_ files as part of the template if they are placed in jekyll's `includes` folder, e.g.  _navbar.html_.
+This is useful to make your template code more readable and manageable using following `{\% include navbar.html \%}`:

 ```html
 <nav class="navbar navbar-default navbar-fixed-top" role="navigation">